congfairy/simulator-visualization/README.md

 * tracetransfer.sh is to do some transfer fome the trace we got from the simulator to the trace needed by framesoc.

 * platform.xml:In order to run any simulation, SimGrid must be provided with three things: something to run (i.e., your code), a description of the platform on which you want to simulate your application and lastly information about the deployment process.http://simgrid.gforge.inria.fr/simgrid/3.12/doc/platform.html

 * deployment.xml:When using SimGrid, you basically need your user code, a platform description, and something allowing to map your (simulated) process on your (simulated) platform.
 This is what deployment file is all about.So deployment file just consists of saying which process runs where and which arguments it should take as input.http://simgrid.gforge.inria.fr/simgrid/3.12/doc/deployment.html

 * action_trace.txt:It describes the actions that each process executes.It is needed when simgrid replay the trace.
     The format of this file is :
     pid,action,filepath,duration,openid(open,read,write,flush,release,creat,readdir),position(read,write),bytereq(read,write)

 * storage_content.txt:It describes the initial state of the storage disk.
     The format of this file is:filepath,filesize
     This file is used in the platform.xml .

- * action(sleep):It is a parameter to decide which action you want your simulator to do.
 * When you want to draw pictures of the executing time of different platform .You can run ./gettime.sh to get the file gettime.txt which includes the platform information and the executing time ,then you run: python script.py to get the picture in the images directory,thirdly run: display images/plot1.png to show the picture.To make it clear the steps are:
 		1:./gettime.sh
 		2:python script.py